Steveorevo/node-red-contrib-actionflows/README.md

 Benchmarks in the `action` node allow you to see how long all `action in` flow sequences take to execute.
-Use the checkbox labeled "Debug action cycle execution time?" to see a debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.
+Use the checkbox labeled "Debug action cycle execution time?" to see debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.

 ![ActionFlow Benchmarks](/actionflows/demo/bench.png?raw=true "Debug Execution Time")

 > Note: Benchmarks report how long it takes to run all matching `action in/out`
-> flows.
-Loops return to the `action` node before repeating may generate
+> flows for one given iteration.
+Loops return to the `action` node before
-> multiple debug outputs; one for each loop condition.
+> repeating and may generate multiple debug outputs.

 ### Priorities